 Director

 Louis Tay is William C. Byham Professor of Industrial-Organizational Psychology at Purdue University.
 His substantive research interests include well-being (subjective well-being, psychological well-being), character strengths, and vocational interests.
 His methodological research interests include measurement, item response theory, latent class modeling, multilevel analysis, and data science.
 He is a co-editor of the books Big Data in Psychological Research (APA Books), Handbook of Well-Being (DEF Publishers), Handbook of Positive Psychology Assessment (Hogrefe), Oxford Handbook of the Positive Humanities (Oxford), and Technology and Measurement around the Globe (Cambridge).
 His research has appeared in journals such as American Psychologist, Nature Human Behavior, Psychological Bulletin, Perspectives on Psychological Science, Journal of Personality and Social Psychology, Psychological Science, Journal of Applied Psychology, Personnel Psychology, and Organizational Research Methods.
 His research has also appeared in various media outlets such as The Wall Street Journal, APA Monitor on Psychology, Scientific American Mind, Psychology Today, and MSNBC.
 He was awarded the 2015 Rising Star award from the Association of Psychological Science, the 2016 Sage Publications/RMD/CARMA Early Career Award, the 2016 Ruut Veenhoven Award for Happiness Research, and the 2019 Society for Personality and Social Psychology (SPSP) Sage Young Scholars Award.
-He has contributed to the United Nations’ research reports on well-being and serves in consulting roles to top tech companies and Fortune 500 organizations.
+He has contributed to the United Nations’ research reports on well-being and serves in consulting roles for top tech companies and Fortune 500 organizations.
 Consultations have involved topics such as better understanding customer and employee well-being, improving recruitment and selection processes, and understanding biases in measurement, machine learning, and AI.
-He is the founder of the tech-startup ExpiWell which advances the science and capture of daily life experiences through experience sampling methodology.
+He is the founder of the tech startup ExpiWell, which advances the science and capture of daily life experiences through experience sampling methodology.

 Graduate Students